 It’s a great question for those of us considering modular buildings for a major investment when purchasing a modular office, storefront, classroom, or workforce housing.
-How long will that initial modular construction building last, and how do I make sure it lasts as long as possible?
+How long will that initial modular building last, and how do I make sure it lasts as long as possible?

 How long a modular building will last depends on three key factors: